-Artificial Vs Natural Sweeteners: Why Lo Han Guo (aka Monk Fruit extract) is best
+Artificial Vs Natural Sweeteners: Why Lo Han Guo (aka Monk Fruit extract) is the best

-Artificial Vs Natural Sweeteners, why Lo Han Guo (aka Monk Fruit extract) is best.
+Artificial Vs Natural Sweeteners, why Lo Han Guo (aka Monk Fruit extract) is the best.

 Reverting to a sugar-free lifestyle has made many of us turn to artificial or natural sweeteners/sugars.
-Artificial sweeteners once upon a time were all the rage until researchers discovered some negatives.
-Since, there has been a rise in natural sweeteners/sugars, which again some are not as angelic as first thought… within this article we will go through various sweeteners and point out the good and the bad.
+Artificial sweeteners were once all the rage until researchers discovered some negatives.
+Since, there has been a rise in natural sweeteners/sugars, some of which are not as angelic as first thought… within this article we go through various sweeteners and point out the good and the bad.

 Artificial Sweeteners: Aspartame & Sucralose

 Probably the most widely used sweeteners, most commonly used in diet drinks, protein powders and packaged foods.
-Although some articles have surfaced to suggest that aspartame is the most dangerous substance on the market!
+Although some articles suggest that aspartame is the most dangerous substance on the market!
 Symptoms associated with artificial sweeteners include headaches, irritability, nausea and insomnia (www.articles.mercola.com, 2011).
-Research has also suggested that artificial sugars can lead to over consumption of food which in turn leads to weight gain due to their association with sugar cravings (Yang, 2010).
+Research suggests that artificial sugars can lead to over consumption of food.
+Which in turn leads to weight gain due to their association with sugar cravings (Yang, 2010).

 Agave is produced from a cactus-like plant, once believed to be a ‘healthy’ sugar alternative.
 However, new methods of extracting this syrup means that it is very similar to high fructose corn syrup.
 Although fructose is a slow releasing sugar it does have a negative influence on insulin resistance, which raises the risk of diabetes.
 Research also demonstrates too much fructose can also be detrimental to oral health (Gardner, 2017).